 - Use the Java API classes and methods.
 You can call Java API classes and methods directly from a Java program to extend existing applications by building access to Logi Report functionality.
 Logi Report servlets and JSP web pages also use the same Java API classes and methods.
 Each Java API method has a Javadoc entry that describes how to use it.

-The functions of Logi Report are available through classes in the Java API including creating and modifying catalogs and reports, providing security such as Single Sign-on (SSO) authentication and authorization, running reports, scheduling reports, and viewing results.
+The functions of Logi Report are available through classes in the Java API including creating and modifying catalogs and reports, providing security such as Single Sign-on (SSO) authentication and authorization, and running, scheduling, and viewing reports.